Expert Michigan Animal Cruelty Lawyers

 What about animal torture?

-A person who does any of these acts may be charged with a felony with a maximum penalty of 4 years in prison, a fine up to $5,000.00 for a single animal, and $2,500.00 for each additional animal up to $20,000.00 total, and community service up to 500 hours.
-Additionally, a person may be ordered to pay prosecution costs and be subject to psychological evaluation and counseling, too.
+A person who does any of these acts may be charged with a felony with penalties of up to 4 years imprisonment, a fine up to $5000 (for EACH animal) and community service up to 500 hours as well as possible psychological evaluation and counseling.

 What are the penalties for dog fighting?

-There are many other animal fighting related activities prohibited as well with a different range of penalties.
+There are many other animal fighting related activities that are prohibited, which all face a different range of penalties.
 Every case is unique.
-Contact us today to evaluate your case.
+Contact us today if you are ready to hire an attorney to help you.
+We can be reached by calling 866 7NoJail.
+You can also email us at: firstname.lastname@example.org when you are ready.

 Experienced Animal Law Attorneys on Your Side